Kidderminster Town Hall: History

 In the early 20th century the complex hosted visits by famous political figures including the future Prime Minister, Winston Churchill, in 1904 and the suffragette, Emmeline Pankhurst in 1912.
 In 1943, during the Second World War, a plaque was unveiled in the town hall entrance to commemorate the borough's fund raising achievements during Wings for Victory Week.

-The building has long been used as a music and entertainment venue, and over the years a number of famous acts have performed there, including The Rolling Stones in 1964 and The Who in 1966; The Animals also performed in the mid-1960s and U2 performed in there in November 1980.
+The town hall continued to be used as a public venue and concert performers included the contralto singer Kathleen Ferrier, who made an appearance on 16 April 1947.
+Other famous acts have performed there, including The Rolling Stones in 1964 and The Who in 1966; The Animals also performed in the mid-1960s and U2 performed there in November 1980.

 The building was the headquarters of Kidderminster Borough Council for much of the 20th century but ceased to be the local seat of government when the enlarged Wyre Forest District Council was formed in 1974.
 The complex gained grade II listing in 1980.

 In 2015 ownership of the complex was passed from Wyre Forest District Council to the newly created Kidderminster Town Council and in 2019 the town council took over the management of the complex as part of a localism agenda.
 In May 2019 the town council was awarded a £49,700 grant from the National Lottery Heritage Fund to explore the hidden history of the hall and explore possible development options to make the hall more sustainable.
-In July 2020 the town council received another £26,000 in funding from Arts Council England.
+In July 2020 the town council received £26,000 in funding from Arts Council England.

 Works of art in the complex include a portrait by Anthony van Dyck of King Charles I.